PsuAstro528/Fall2021-website-src/content/tips/submitting/_index.md

 - Go back to the browser tab with your Jupyter notebook server running.
 - Click the directory name of the repository that you just installed.
-- Open a Jupyter notebook (file ending in .ipynb) in that repo, or use the _New_ button to create a new one.
+- Open a Pluto (files ending in .jl) or Jupyter (files ending in .ipynb) notebook in that repo.
-- Do your work in the Jupyter notebook.
+- Do your work in the notebook.
 - When you're done with a notebook, save it and close the tab.

 ---